-2019
+December 31, 2019

 Assets 8,943

 Liabilities (4,565)

 Net Assets 4,378

-Group's proportionated share of net assets 1,051
+Group's proportionated share of net assets

+(24.00% in 2019) 1,051

 Goodwill 647

 Impairment (1,172)

 Carrying amount of long-term invesment 526

+·

-- b On January 21, 2019, Telkomsel established a subsidiary of PT Fintek Karya Nusantara ("Finarya") with an initial investment amounted to Rp25 billion and on February 22, 2019 Telkomsel transferred its assets amounted to Rp150 billion.
-For this transaction.
-Telkomsel obtained 2,499 and 14,974 shares, respectively (equal to 100% ownership).
-Telkomsel with PT Mandiri Capital Indonesia, PT BRI Ventura Indonesia, PT BNI Sekuritas, PT Jasamarga Tollroad Operator, PT Dana Tabungan dan Asuransi Pegawai Negeri (Persero), PT Pertamina Retail, PT Kereta Commuter Indonesia ("KCI"), PT Asuransi Jiwasraya (Persero) and PT Danareksa Capital, entered in to shareholder agreement on July 31, 2019, October 31, 2019 and December 31, 2019 relating to the increasing issued and paid up capital made by each shareholder.
+- ^b On January 21, 2019, Telkomsel established a subsidiary of PT Fintek Karya Nusantara ("Finarya") with an initial investment amounted to Rp25 billion and on February 22, 2019 Telkomsel transferred its assets amounted to Rp150 billion.
+For this transaction, Telkomsel obtained 2,499 and 14,974 shares, respectively (equal to 100% ownership).
+Telkomsel with PT Mandiri Capital Indonesia, PT BRI Ventura Indonesia, PT BNI Sekuritas, PT Jasamarga Tollroad Operator, PT Dana Tabungan dan Asuransi Pegawai Negeri (Persero), PT Pertamina Retail, PT Kereta Commuter Indonesia ("KCl"), PT Asuransi Jiwasraya (Persero), and PT Danareksa Capital, entered in to shareholder agreement on July 31, 2019, October 31, 2019, and December 31, 2019 relating to the increasing issued and paid up capital made by each shareholder.
 On December 31, 2019, Telkomsel owned 48,530 shares or equivalent to 26.58% ownership. - c Indonusa had been a subsidiary of the Company until 2013 when the Company disposed 80% of its interest in Indonusa.
 On May 14, 2014, based on the Circular Resolution of the Stockholders of Indonusa as covered by notarial deed No. 57 dated April 23, 2014 of FX Budi Santoso Isbandi, S.H., which was approved by the MoLHR in its Letter No. AHU-02078.40.20.2014 dated April 29, 2014, Indonusa's stockholders approved an increase in its issued and fully paid capital by Rp80 billion.
-The Company waived its right to own the new shares issued and transferred it to Metra, as the result, Metra's ownership in Indonusa increased to 4.33% and the Company's ownership become 15.67%.

-Jalin was previously a subsidiary.
-On June 19, 2019 the company sold 67% of its shares to PT Danareksa (Persero) - ("Danareksa") amounted to Rp395 billion. - Investment in Cellum is accounted for under the equity method, which covered by a conditional shares subsciption agreement between Metranet and Cellum in January 30, 2018.
-Cellum is a company which engaged in mobile payment and commerce - PT Integrasi Logistik Cipta Solusi ("ILCS") is engaged in providing E-trade logistic services and other related services. - 9 On August 31, 2017, NSI and third party established PT Graha Sakura Nusantara ("GSN") which engaged in real estate. residential and apartment marketing business. - h Investment in Teltranet is accounted for under the equity method, which covered by an agreement between Metra and Telstra Holding Singapore Pte.
+The Company waived its right to own the new shares issued and transferred it to Metra, as the result, Metra's ownership in Indonusa increased to 4.33% and the Company's ownership become 15.67%. - ^d Jalin was previously a subsidiary.
+On June 19, 2019 the company sold 67% of its shares to PT Danareksa (Persero) ("Danareksa") amounted to Rp395 billion. - e Investment in Cellum is accounted for under the equity method, which covered by a conditional shares subsciption agreement between Metranet and Cellum in January 30, 2018.
+Cellum is a company which engaged in mobile payment and commerce services. - ^f PT Integrasi Logistik Cipta Solusi ("ILCS") is engaged in providing E-trade logistic services and other related services. - 9 On August 31, 2017, NSI and third party established PT Graha Sakura Nusantara ("GSN") which engaged in real estate, residential and apartment marketing business. - h Investment in Teltranet is accounted for under the equity method, which covered by an agreement between Metra and Telstra Holding Singapore Pte.
 Ltd. dated August 29, 2014.
 Teltranet is engaged in communication system services.
-Metra does not have control to determine the financial and operating policies of Teltranet. - The unrecognised share of losses in other investments cumulatively as of March 31, 2020 are Rp487 billion.
+Metra does not have control to determine the financial and operating policies of Teltranet. - The unrecognized share of losses in other investments cumulatively as of September 30, 2020 are Rp498 billion.

-For the Three Months Period Ended March 31, 2020 and 2019 (unaudited) (Figures in tables are expressed in billions of Rupiah, unless otherwise stated)
+For the Nine Months Period Ended September 30, 2020 and 2019 (unaudited) (Amounts in the tables expressed in billions of Indonesian Rupiah, unless otherwise stated)